warroyo/flux-tmc-multitenant/README.md

 kubectl apply -f  bootstrap/azure-secret.yaml
 ```

 4. create a policy in TMC using gatekeeper to prevent tenants from accessing eachothers secrets and apply it to the two cluster groups.
 This policy will make sure that the naming convention matches the tenant workspace label on the namepsace. becuase of the access given to tenants they will not be able to modify this label so it is a good identifier to match on.
-The policy will match any namespace with the `tmc.cloud.vmware.com/workspace` label, this can be changed to meet your needs. for example you could have a list of workspaces to apply this to using the same label but with a list of values to match.
+The policy will match any namespace with the `tmc.cloud.vmware.com/workspace` label, this can be changed to meet your needs.
+For example you could have a list of workspaces to apply this to using the same label but with a list of values to match.

 ```bash
 tanzu tmc policy policy-template create --object-file tmc/policy/enforce-es-naming-template.yaml --data-inventory "/v1/Namespace"